 The first stage involves raising awareness of your school, highlighting its unique strengths and capabilities as well as its location and activities.
 Once prospective students have shown interest, continue reaching out so that you remain a part of their decision.

-One of the best ways to do this is with lifecycle email marketing.
+One of the best ways to do this is with a college marketing strategy called lifecycle email marketing.
 When you send messages based on demographics, past actions, and other factors, you can be sure that you’re always reaching them at the right time with relevant information.

 Keep communicating with prospects even after they’ve filled out an application.
 Unless they’re applying early decision, they may have applied to several other schools.
 The final step is to show them that your school is the best choice.